 The University of Toronto offers to all incoming doctoral students a guaranteed funding package for 5 years of academic study, contingent upon the maintenance of good academic standing.
-This financial support package is comprised of two basic components: an annual Fellowship Grant and a contracted Teaching Assistantship.
+This financial support package can be comprised of two basic components: an annual Fellowship Grant, and a contracted Teaching Assistantship or Course Instructorship (and may include a Research Assistantship).
 This funding package is marginally adjusted annually by the University, in light of cost of living, tuition, and budgetary considerations.
-It is broadly calculated that following the payment of tuition and incidental fees, a doctoral student will have approximately \$13,500 for annual living expenses.
+It is broadly calculated that following the payment of tuition and incidental fees, a doctoral student will have approximately \$15,000 for annual living expenses.

-The University is currently harmonizing Teaching Assistant practices across departments, and it is expected that the standard contract will assume a TA commitment of some 210 to 240 hours per annum.
-The Centre makes every effort to curtail TA responsibilities during the first year of study, and to this end a reduced number of TA hours are sometimes offered to first year students.
+The University is currently harmonizing Teaching Assistant practices across departments, and it is expected that the standard contract will assume a TA commitment of some 210 hours per annum.
+The Centre makes every effort to curtail TA responsibilities during the first year of study, and to this end a reduced number of TA hours are sometimes offered to first-year students.